LethargicMouse/mini-ecs/README.md

 # Mini-ECS
-An implementation of ECS for ITMO test task.
+An implementation of ECS with serialization for ITMO test task.

 ## Build
 - `make` or `make run` to build & run.
 - `make out` to build.

-## File structure
+## File Structure
 - `src/common.h` --- definitions that are common to all parts of the project.
 - `src/main.cpp` --- a `main` function with an example of ECS usage.
 - `src/math.h` --- 2D and 3D vectors and operations with them.